LLNL/UnifyFS/docs/library_api.rst

 Batched File Transfers
 **********************

-File transfer operations in the client API also use a batched request interface.
+File transfer operations in the library API also use a batched request interface.
 A client application dispatches an array of file transfer requests, where each request identifies the source and destination file paths and the transfer mode.
 Two transfer modes are currently supported: